juantascon/bollinger-bands/README.md

 the same stock TODAY.

 The results seems to indicate that "moredown" and "downonce" are the best candidates.
-My own personal conclusion is that in the short term, at least for tech stocks, the more times a stock lower its price below the lower bollinger band the more likely is that the price increases on the short term as well.
+My own personal conclusion is that in the short term the more times a stock lower its price below the lower bollinger band the more likely is that the price increases on the short term as well.
 It is "weird" that a price goes below the lower bollinger band, when it happends the price might tend to normalize itself by going back up.
+Becareful though because these was only tested on tech stocks, it might differ on other stocks.

 In the end to be honest I wouldn't use any of these for real investments, the stock market is too caotic, with way too many variables, this makes it hard to define completely safe invesment strategies, there will always be risk involved.

-# 3. Scripts:
+# 3 Python:

 * bolly.py:
     * generates (outputs to $PWD/$SYMBOL.png) bollinger bands, ex: bolly.py plot AMZN FB